 ● LLCs formed before January 1, 2026: Must file by January 1, 2027.

-No. NYLTA.com™ is a compliance technology platform that guides you step-by- step through the filing process — ensuring accuracy and timely submission without the cost of hiring a law firm or CPA.
+Not necessarily.
+NYLTA.com™ is a compliance technology platform that guides you step-by-step through the filing process — ensuring accuracy and timely submission without the cost of hiring a law firm or CPA.

 Yes.
 NYLTA.com™ uses bank-level encryption, encrypted data transmission, and secure cloud infrastructure to protect all ownership information.